Our knowledge of orthopaedics. Your best health.

 Strenuous or athletic activities are likely to cause too much stress or wear on the reconstruction, but occasionally some patients will still attempt to perform these activities.
 Most patients, however, will not be able to do such activities due to the amount of muscle and joint tissue removed.

 Some patients may need more operations to keep the limb functioning for the rest of their lives.
 Reconstruction of a bone in a growing child is a special challenge.
-As the child grows, multiple procedures are needed to lengthen the reconstructed bone.
+In some cases, doctors have the technology to build custom metal joint replacements that can be lengthened over time with a magnet or small surgeries to expand the implant.
+As the child grows, multiple procedures may be needed to lengthen the reconstructed bone.

 It is important to consider the risks and complications associated with the surgery.
 Infections, problems with the artificial joint, and wound healing are the most frequent concerns.

 Radiation therapy can destroy cancer cells and shrink tumors.
-It is most often used to lower the chance of the primary tumor coming back (recurring).
+It is most often used to lower the chance of the primary tumor recurring (coming back).
 Radiation may also be used instead of surgery at sites where surgery is too risky or complicated.
-Occasionally, radiation therapy is used in conjunction with surgery.
+Occasionally, radiation therapy is used in conjunction (along) with surgery.

 When radiation treatment is used, daily treatments are given over the course of many weeks.
 While the discomfort of surgery may be avoided, there are risks associated with the radiation, including: